 - ManBlade has a two-year warranty against defects due to manufacturing.

 - Plenty of information, tips, and videos on ManBlade’s website.
 Love to see this on a company’s website.
 You can visit their website www.manblade.com

 - Hard to find in stock at the time of writing this review.
 As Amazon, Walmart, ManBlade’s website, Bed Bath & Beyond, and Groupon were all out of stock.

 - The wideness is also its downfall as I struggle to easily shave the counters of my back.
 I would have to go over an area multiple times all the while making adjustments to rid my back of the hair.
 Usually, just a small section of the blade is actually cutting, this is disappointing.

 - The blue roller I think hinders the effectiveness, there is just something that makes it harder than it needs to be and I struggling to understand what it is, but I can tell you it shouldn’t be this hard.

-- Shave time with a product that doesn’t work the most efficient is going to be longer, I would say at least 10 to 15 minutes more to make sure every hair is gone when using the ManBlade.
+- Shave time with a product that doesn’t work the most efficiently is going to be longer, I would say at least 10 to 15 minutes more to make sure every hair is gone when using the ManBlade.
 Yeah…doesn’t work the greatest in my opinion.

 - I find the width of the roller to hinder the razor’s ability to shave the unevenness of the back.